MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 To run any of the code below
 we need to tell R
-what the access token
+what the access token is.
-is without accidentally
-revealing it to the world.
+But we have to
+be careful not to hardcode
+our secret token anywhere
+in our code
+because the token
+gives its owner the power
+to make API requests
+which can incur costs.

+Instead we define
+an environment variable
+`GCLOUD_ACCESS_TOKEN`
+with out secret token
+and access the value
+of the environment variable
+in our code.

-One of the easiest ways to do this is to use the usethis package to edit .Renviron, either at project score or user scope.
+One of the easiest ways
+to define an environment variable in R is to use the
+{usethis}
+(Wickham and Bryan (2021))
+package to edit
+`.Renviron`,
+at project
+or user scope.

 ``` r
 usethis::edit_r_environ(scope = "user")
 ```

+Put into the file
+that opens in RStudio
-Put into that file something like this:
+something like this:

     GCLOUD_ACCESS_TOKEN=<your access token here>